luciorim/LostAndFoundApp_13P/README.md

 # Lost and Found

 ## Introduction
-This project is a web-based lost and found item tracking system for users to report, browse, and manage lost or found objects in their community or organization.
+This is an online lost and found system that enables users to report, search, and manage objects lost or found within their organization or community.

 ## Problem Statement
-Losing personal items in public places is common, and there is no centralized, structured system for reporting or tracking such items.
-This project addresses this gap by providing a reliable platform to connect people who lost items with those who found them.
+Losing personal items in public places is not rare, and there lacks a structured, centralized mechanism for reporting or searching for such items.
+This project bridges this gap by developing a reliable platform to connect people who lost something with people who found something.

 ## Objectives
 - To provide an easy-to-use platform for posting lost and found items.